dwcoding101/Angular-Notes/Directives/Directive.md

   ```typescript
    this.renderer.setStyle(this.elRef.nativeElement, 'background-color', 'blue');
  ```
- Renderer2 has many functions that can be used to safely change the attached hmtl element
+ Renderer2 has many functions that can be used to safely change the attached hmtl element information about the Renderer2 class can be found [here](https://angular.io/api/core/Renderer2)

 @HostBinding('style.backgroundColor') backgroundColor: string = 'transparent';

   constructor(private elementRef: ElementRef, private renderer: Renderer2) { }